The Underground Railroad / Escaping Slavery In North Central Ohio

 Over the years, Sandusky County has seen growth and development, while still preserving its historical heritage.
 Today, visitors can explore the county's rich history through its museums, historical landmarks, and annual festivals that celebrate its past.

-This timeline provides a condensed summary of the historical journey of Sandusky County, Ohio.
+This timeline provides a concise overview of the key events in the history of Sandusky County, Ohio.

 • Prehistoric times: Native American tribes inhabited the area, including the Erie, Wyandot, Ottawa, and Huron peoples.